UNGlobalPulse/UNGP-settlement-modelling/docs/source/model_setup.rst

 refer to the UNHCR deliniated blocks in whach camp; and areas refer to the Majhee blocks.

+Much of the code handling the creation of the geography is using that of the ``JUNE`` code.
+Some modifications have been made to allow for a simpler input format.

 TODO:
 - Reference back to data inputs
 - Add something on code to set up geography